sandnabba/rgb_candlestick/controller/README.md

 # Controller software
 The controller is a simple python application sending an array of bytes (a frame) over a serial connection to the candlestick.

+## Requirements

+### Ubuntu / Debian
+First install the necessary dependencies:
+`apt-get install python3-flask python3-serial`

+To be able to run the program as user, add your self to the dialout group:
+`sudo usermod -a -G dialout $USER`

 ## The candlestick frame format
 Each light is an RGB diode, requiering 3 bytes, Red, Green and Blue.
 Each frame starts with one preamble, a byte of 255 and ends with one byte of 254.